 Freshwater angel fishes become reproductive when they reach the age of 8 to 12 months.
 If you take out the eggs from the tank, it will take 7 to 10 days for them to hatch.

-While feeding the angelfishes during spawning and the juveniles, you must take care of the water purity.
-Most of the juveniles die because of water contamination and untimely feeding.
+While feeding the angelfishes during spawning and the youths, you must take care of the water purity.
+Most of the juveniles die because of water contamination and improper feeding.

-The fishes are not aggressive usually, but they are opportunists and they will eat anything that will fit in their mouth, and thus they can easily eat very small fishes.
+The fishes are not usually aggressive, but they are opportunists, and they will eat anything that will fit in their mouths, and thus they can quickly eat tiny fishes.

-Some of the common diseases are ich or white spot disease, dropsy, anchor worms, fish T.B, Popeye, body flukes, lice, velvet disease, hexamita, bleeding, and red streaks on the skin.
+Some of the common diseases are ich or white spot disease, dropsy, anchor worms, fish T.B., Popeye, body flukes, lice, velvet disease, Hexamita, bleeding, and red streaks on the skin.
 If not treated on time, angelfishes can die quickly.